Easy DIY Hanging Rope Shelf in 30 Minutes

 After the last knot, keep loosening all the twists on the ropes until you get a tassel like bundle.
 I also added the small piece of turquoise rope for a fun accent.

 There are many ways to hang the shelf.
-We have dry wall, so we used these 50lb Monkey Hook Easy Picture Hangers for Drywall.
-Two of them can actually hold 100 lb!
+We have dry wall, so we used Monkey Hook Easy Picture Hangers for Drywall, each with 50 lb capacity.

 Talking about carefree, this two pallet potting bench is definitely part of the group!